Cipherwraith/Rokka/README.md

 	Rokka System Specification Ver.
 2013/09/27 02JST  Copyright (c) N.T.
 Technology, Inc.

 	Rokka System is the new method to get 2ch/bbspink archived dats.
+If the English and Japanese version of this document are different, then the English version is the correct version.

 	Rokka retrieves dat files:
 	  archived 2ch dat files